-Reggie's backstory's pretty depressing when you think about it.
+- "Castle Bodhran or Bust", Reggie's backstory's pretty depressing when you think about it.
 First, he loses contact with his Chaotic self (no doubt making Reggie think he might have been coded permanently).
 Then, a short while later he ends up in a wheelchair.
-I know the kid said he didn't mind lossing his legs so long as he found his Chaotic self, but still...
+True the kid said he didn't mind losing his legs so long as he found his Chaotic self, but still...

-Hoton's entire backstory as told in the episode "Allmageddon".
+- Hoton's entire backstory as told in the episode "Allmageddon".
 It may even be worse for those who've played the game and already know it.
 Since the show gives his story much more detail.
-Not to mention Hoton himself, he just walks back and forth (very slowly) replaceing brick after brick, barley getting anything accomplished, but he never stops trying.
+Not to mention Hoton himself, he just walks back and forth (very slowly) replacing brick after brick, barely getting anything accomplished, but he never stops trying.

 Maxxor: He saved Perim not once, but twice...always giving of himself far, far more than we ever could have asked.
 And so we gather, friend and foe alike, to remember and honor Tangath Toborn, whose struggle and triumph allow us to be here today.
 Though he has returned to his home in the Spiritlands, we can be certain that his spirit will eternally remain with us here in Perim.
 And so, on behalf of our generation, and all generations to come, I dedicate this monument: may it stand forever to remind us of a true warrior, a true hero...and a true friend.
 Farewell, friend.